jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 By mixing genotype and phenotype variation, humans were doing what life always does—producing evolved variations—only now with their extended phenotype, technology, as the medium.
 Meaning homo sapiens kept adapting our cultures and co-evolving tools to nearly every game board on Earth.
 From north to south, desert to jungle, chilling cold to sweating heat, our adaptability let us outpace the sand clock and keep scoring points of procreation around the world.

 Now the extended phenotype—technology—had the uniformity it needed in humans to sprout across the globe.
 Once it got hold, its ecosystem spread like wildfire, even during the bouts of harmful artificial selection we subjected it to.

+## Story—Help

+Adjusting insurance claims was genuinely stressful.
+But also rewarding.
+Insurance sets money aside for people in need, so you get to help when people need it most.

+The system could be nuts, but the people's needs were very real.

+Someone's car was stolen, or there was a hit-and-run, sometimes even a drive-by shooting.
+If it's covered (those usually are), you help get their car fixed or replaced.

+Two claims I especially can't forget.

+One coworker was given a pile of claims to investigate after a large flood.
+He got to one fine country home, asked to see the water damage, and told the homeowner to send in their damaged items list for review.
+This was the first time I learned about "cat" claims—as in catastrophe.

+Another was a call I got after 5:00 PM on the emergency call-in queue.
+It was a young single mother.
+The waste pipes had burst in her walls.
+I was still just a car adjuster, but procedure was to send contractors over to contain the damage, a property adjuster would later review if insurance covers the bill.

+I told her that, but the lady refused the contractors.

+I ignored her protest—she had sewage all over her home this obviously needed to be fixed regardless.
+I continued filling out the needed forms.
+She said, "No!" _Insureds are so frustrating_, I told myself.

+Then she said, "I don't have any money."

+I quickly googled her area.
+She was in the poor area of a poor town.
+And I had just forced her to admit she had nothing.

+It was Friday, meaning she'd likely get an insurance answer by Tuesday.
+I became a property adjuster later on and learned she had insurance coverage for her problem.
+She had the money, but didn't have it at the same time.

+I often wonder what that mother did over the weekend.
+My imagination goes wild because some of my claims involved drug deals, prostitution, theft.
+I learned how desperate people often end up doing desperate things.
+And her kid was living in that home.

+As for the country estate homeowner—he noticed my coworker had forgotten to photograph parts of his basement.
+A mud basement, empty of most anything.
+He submitted his item list months later.
+Antique furniture and priceless art, something like $800,000 worth.

+His case in court was simple: "You were there.
+Prove I didn't have it."
+The case went on for years.
+I'm pretty sure he eventually won.

+The system couldn't tell the difference between desperation and greed.
+So it assumed everyone was lying—and the people who actually needed help often paid the price.

 ## Chapter 10—Planting, Building, and Playing The New Game